Today I’m going to share the three most important nutrients that have helped me recover.

 And what if you feel healthy and don’t think you’re deficient?
 A study shows that intake of magnesium above what is traditionally considered the normal dietary amount has a dramatic effect on improving multiple aspects of memory and learning (21).

 My recommendation: I take 200-400mg daily before bed.
 I also take extra during the day when I feel more stressed than usual.
 Magnesium glycinate, magnesium malate, or magnesium taurate are the best forms.
 I take and recommend this one.
-You can get it through Amazon.
-You can also check your magnesium levels here.
+Magnesium is also included in this supplement, which I recommend if you want an all-in-one supplement for optimal brain health.
+You can use the coupon code OPTIMALLIVING for a 10% discount.

 Krill oil is a special kind of fish oil that contains essential omega-3 fatty acids.